p13tarunkk/p13tarunkk.github.io/_posts/2019-11-03-product-prioritization-empathy.md

 **Themes : Feature bundles with common objectives** <br/>

 ![product-themes]({{ site.baseurl }}/assets/images/product-themes.jpg)
-<u>Step 1) List and prioritize Product themes</u> :- While collaborating with stakeholders, Product leads first build consensus on prioritizations and timelines of "product themes".
+<u>Step 1) List and prioritize Product themes</u> :- While collaborating with stakeholders, Product leads build consensus on prioritizations and timelines of "product themes".
 It is an outcome driven strategy in which multiple themes of one or two objectives are prioritized in the roadmap.
 PMs build themes from the annual goals and prioritize them across quarters/sprints as part of long term planning.
 Product themes are generally groupings of similar set of product features but product vision is more important than the feature details.
 Theme prioritization helps teams to focus by avoiding conflicts.
 It also makes prioritization more transparent and predictable for the stakeholders.

 Lets assume that as per stakeholder alignment, the below Themes A and B has greater priority than Theme C in current prioritization cycle
 <table style="border-color: 333399;">